roblanf/sarscov2phylo/tree_estimation.md

 | rapidnj_k2p      		 | 1  	   | 186	  |
 | rapidnj_jc      		 | 1  	   | 178	  |

-So, IQ-TREE with parsimony on one thread, and `rapidnj` however you like to run it are a lot quicker than anything else.
+IQ-TREE with parsimony on one thread, and `rapidnj` however you like to run it are a lot quicker than anything else.
 I've never seen anything as fast as `rapidnj`!

-### Which method gives the best tree? tl;dr parsimony
+### Which method gives the best tree?

+tl;dr parsimony

 Here I just took the tree from each of the five approaches I tried, ran it in IQ-TREE with a GTR and with/without re-estimating the branchlengths.
 The table shows the results parameters from each run.